 Planting a tree has many benefits including adding shade to a yard, dividing adjacent properties and improving the look of the home.
 Not all trees are the same, however.
 Figuring out an average cost for tree planting is difficult because there are many variables involved.
+If you are dreaming of a full-grown tree to fill in an empty space in your landscape, your costs will be far higher than if you are seeking to grace an area with a sapling or young fruit tree.
 Since several steps are involved, it is best to average out the costs of these steps to provide a better estimate.

 Moving the Tree